 - Iron bacteria or sulfate-reducing bacteria (biofouling)

-- Contamination from man-made sources
+- Contamination from human-made sources

-- Changes in water quality as indicated by color, odor or taste.
+- Changes in water quality as indicated by color, odor, or taste.
 Compare results from regular water analyses for changes.

 - Limited aquifer extent/Reduced aquifer recharge

-- Increase in constituents such as hardness, iron, manganese and sulfate.
+- Increase in constituents such as hardness, iron, manganese, and sulfate.
 Compare results from original water analyses for changes.
 Taste and color changes in the water may also occur.